The musings of Ronald the Renovator

 My mate once gave me a mitre saw - one of those manual, fine-bladed things that sits on four steel prongs.
 'It's bent,' he said, 'It'll be OK for you though.
 It's only a bit bent.'
 What he meant was that one of the prongs was a little misshapen so the angles wouldn't be 100% true.

 'It'll fit in with everything else you've done that isn't 100% accurate,' he reassured me.
-In other words, two 45 degree mitres would become two forty-four degree mitres with a gap in between.
+In other words, two 45 degree mitres would become two forty-four degree mitres with a little gap in between.
 Not discernible if you're dashing past on a skateboard but rather scruffy on close inspection.
-My friend is a professional joiner, time served with a wealth of experience, so can't put up with sub-standard equipment.
+My friend is a professional joiner, time served, City and Guilds certified, with a wealth of experience, so can't put up with sub-standard equipment.
 Disconcertingly he's just done a load of work in our house with the bent saw and the money I paid him allowed him to buy a new one.

 'Thanks.'
 I said.
 Just in case he had anything else nearing the end if it's professional life.

-'Is this supposed to happen?' she asks, walking into the garden holding a door handle.
+'Is this supposed to happen?' asks my wife, walking into the garden holding a door handle.

 So as I lay on the lawn inelegantly trying to remove a splinter from my posterior my wife looks on in awe and admiration and sympathy and embarrassment while my neighbour hangs over his fence reconsidering his request to engage my services to repair his dog kennel.
 He's rather fond of his dog.